-Slow Readers Club are about embark on a UK tour which will include a headline appearance at Liverpool Sound City and coincide with their third studio album release, Build a Tower.
+Slow Readers Club is about to embark on a UK tour which will include a headline appearance at Liverpool Sound City and coincide with their third studio album release, Build a Tower.

 We caught up with frontman, Aaron Starkie to discuss the tour and the new album, politics in music, the first song he ever learned to play and who to look out for at this year’s Sound City festival.

 Hi Aaron, you’re about to start your UK tour – paint us a picture of what it’s like preparing for that and the things you have to take care of beforehand?